sluukkonen/possu/README.md

-Here, we use Possu's `sql` tagged template literal for constructing the queries while `query` and `queryMaybeOne` functions contain the necessary boilerplate code for selecting the correct amount of rows from the result set.
+Here, we use Possu's `sql` tagged template literal for constructing the queries while `query` and `queryMaybeOne` functions contain the necessary code for selecting the correct amount of rows from the result set.

 In the `getUserNames` function, possu automatically unwraps the `name` column from each row, since in most cases, an extra object wrapper in the results of